Arkansas Children's Hospital

 PLEASE READ IT CAREFULLY.

-This Notice is provided on behalf of Arkansas Children's Hospital (ACH) and the University of Arkansas Medical Sciences (UAMS) and the members of the ACH Medical Staff.
+This Notice is provided on behalf of Arkansas Children's Hospital (ACH), Arkansas Children’s Northwest (ACNW), Arkansas Children’s Medical Group (ACMG), the University of Arkansas Medical Sciences (UAMS) and the members of the ACH and ACNW Medical Staffs.

 We understand that medical information about you and your health is personal and confidential, and we are committed to protecting your medical information.
-We create a record of the care and services you receive at ACH and our clinics.
+We create a record of the care and services you receive at ACH, ACNW and our clinics (“Arkansas Children’s”).
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This notice will tell you about the ways we may use and disclose your protected health information.
 We also describe your rights and certain obligations we have regarding the use and disclosure of protected health information.

 This Notice of Privacy Practices describes how we may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes permitted or required by law.
 "Protected Health Information" (PHI) is information about you or your minor child, including demographic data such as name, address, phone numbers, and other identifying information that may identify you and that relates to your past, present or future physical or mental health and related health care services.

 We are required to give you this Notice and to maintain the Privacy of Protected Health Information.
 We must abide by this Notice, but we reserve the right to change the privacy practices described in it.
-This Notice may be accessed on the ACH web page www.archildrens.org and will be posted in prominent areas of our facility and on CareHub.
-You may receive a revised copy by sending a written request to the ACH Privacy Officer, Arkansas Children's Hospital, #1 Children's Way Slot 681, Little Rock, AR 72202.
+This Notice may be accessed on the Arkansas Children’s web page www.archildrens.org and will be posted in prominent areas of our facility.
+You may receive a revised copy by sending a written request to the Arkansas Children’s Privacy Officer, Arkansas Children's Hospital, #1 Children's Way Slot 681, Little Rock, AR 72202.
 You may complain to us or to the U.S. Secretary of Health and Human Services if you believe your privacy rights have been violated.
-To file a complaint with us, you may send a letter describing the violation to the ACH Privacy Officer, Arkansas Children's Hospital, #1 Children's Way Slot 681, Little Rock, AR 72202.
+To file a complaint with us, you may send a letter describing the violation to the Arkansas Children’s Privacy Officer, Arkansas Children's Hospital, #1 Children's Way Slot 681, Little Rock, AR 72202.
 There will be no retaliation for filing a complaint.

-If you have questions or need more information, contact the ACH Privacy Officer at 501-364-4368.
-This Notice applies at all clinics, departments and units on the ACH Campus; West Little Rock Clinic; and Centers for Children (Lowell and Jonesboro).
+If you have questions or need more information, contact the Arkansas Children’s Privacy Officer at 501-364-4368.

-You have the following rights relating to your protected health information.
+You have the following rights relating to your protected health information and may:

 We are required to maintain the privacy of your PHI, abide by the terms of this Notice, make this Notice available to you, and notify you if a breach of your health information occurs.